-Who We Are
+Who Are We?

-The MAHPC SMAT and MRMRC is a multidisciplinary volunteer team of medical and nonmedical professionals, established to provide mobile medical support for short and long term disasters or catastrophic events.
+The MAHPC State Medical Assistance Team (SMAT) and Mountain Regional Medical Reserve Corps (MRMRC) is a multidisciplinary volunteer team of medical and nonmedical professionals, established to provide mobile medical support for short and long-term disasters or catastrophic events.
 Roles in which the MAHPC SMAT/MRMRC can provide support include set up and provision of a mobile field treatment facility, regional and state logistics support, and community alternate care site support.
-The MAHPC SMAT/MRMRC is based in Flat Rock, North Carolina and is coordinated by the Mountain Area Healthcare Preparedness Coalition.
+The SMAT/MRMRC program is based in Flat Rock, North Carolina and is coordinated by the Mountain Area Healthcare Preparedness Coalition.
 MAHPC receives administrative and financial guidance from Mission Health System.
 Funding for the MAHPC SMAT is provided through a federal grant from the Assistant Secretary for Preparedness and Response’s Healthcare Preparedness Program.
 Funding and support is also provided by the Division of the Civilian Volunteer Medical Reserve Corps (MRC), allowing MAHPC SMAT and MRMRC members to participate in unit activities interchangeably.